A turbulent past as well as a chaotic present describes the country of Afghanistan perfectly.

 The Afghan citizens began to grow restless under their leadership, and in 1709 a successful revolt headed by Mirwais Hotak (widely recognized as Afghanistan's George Washington) overthrew the Persians.

-In 1722, Mirwais Hotak's son Mahmud took an army with him to Persia, eradicated the capital of Isfahan, and declared himself to be King of Persia.
+In 1722, Mirwais Hotak's son Mahmud took an army with him to Persia, eradicated the capital of Isfahan, and he declared to be King of Persia.

 Naturally, this displeased the citizens of Persia, and they refused to align with the new Afghan rulers.
 After the massacre of thousands, a battle between the Persians and Afghans developed, and in 1729 the Persians pushed out the Hotaki dynasty.